LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - Introduced `restoreView` field in `MovieListState` to reduce the number of `Widget's` rebuilds to returns from navigation only
 - attached `TwoButtonView` to navigation and refactored its logic to `flutter_clean_architecture`
-- used two types of call chain for navigation:
-    - triggered by `Controllers` via `NavigationCommand` field in the `view`'s `state`,
+- used navigation triggered by `Controllers` via `NavigationCommand` field in the `view`'s `state` as commented below
-    - triggered by the `View` via direct call to its `<PageName>Navigator` object
-- refactored `MovieListView` to use `ListView.builder` in place of `ListFiew.separated` to speed up the build
+- used `ListView.builder` in `MovieListView` instead of `ListFiew.separated` to speed up the build
-- introduced localization and dynamic change of UI language via `MovieAppController`, app starts with language declared in dotenv
 - introduced 'dotenv' file with app parameters (`AppConfig`)
+- introduced localization and dynamic change of UI language via `MovieAppController`
+- app starts with language declared in dotenv
-- created multi-column, stable, generic sorting class (`Sorter`)
+- created multi-column, stable, generic sorting class (`Sorter`) run via `SortMoviesUseCase` ready for future implementation of dynamic sorting of the movie list
-- put string literals in constant strings to prevent typos and enable intellisense ( e.g. `lib/routing/go_router_const_strings.dart` and other)
+- put string literals in constant strings to prevent typos and enable intellisense ( e.g. `navigation/go_router_const_strings.dart` and other)
-- created `controllerTest` blueprinted on `blocTest` for easy testing `Controllers` reactions to calls to their methods (commented further down)
+- created `controllerTest` blueprinted on `blocTest` for easy testing `Controllers'` reactions to calls to their methods (commented further down)
 - created gitlab pipeline